Welcome-To-My-Repo/blancmange/README.md

 ---

+# Branching

+Blancmange offers both a conditional execution instruction as well as three different branch instructions.
+Branching is conditional on the value in r0.
+The value of r0 can be set automatically by comparison instructions which set r0 to maximum if the comparison is true, or zero if the comparison is false.

-# Flag Register Instructions
+## Flag Register Instructions

-* `g`	greater than, set r0 to max
+* `g`	If x > y, set r0 to max, else set r0 to 0.
-* `l`	less than, set r0 to max
+* `l`	If x < y, set r0 to max, else set r0 to 0.
-* `=`	if equal, set r0 to max
+* `=`	If x == y, set r0 to max, else set r0 to 0.
-* `?`	if r0 is 0, skip next instruction
+* `?`	If r0 is max, execute the next instruction, else emulate the unconditional branch.
-* `b`	if r0 is 0, emulate `<` otherwise emulate `>`
+* `b`	If r0 is max, emulate `>`, else emulate `<`.
+* `B`	If r0 is max, emulate `^`, else emulate `v`.
-* `B`	if r0 is 0, emulate `v` otherwise emulate `^`
+* `B`	If r0 is 0, emulate `v` otherwise emulate `^`
-* `Z`	if r0 is 0, emulate `.` otherwise emulate `,`
+* `Z`	If r0 is max, emulate `'`, otherwise emulate `,`.

 ---

+# I/O

+Blancmange has several methods of input and output from the CPU.
+Individual bytes and words can be read and written to the program space.
+When a word is read or written, the direction is the same as the direction of the instruction pointer.
+So if a word is stored in ascending Y indices, then the instruction pointer would have to be iterating towards increasing Y values in order for the word to be read properly.

-# I/O Instructions
+## I/O Instructions

-* `[`	reads byte from coordinates in r1-r3 and sets r0 with byte
+* `[`	Set the current register to the byte at r1-r3.
-* `]`	writes byte from r0 to coordinates in r1-r3
+* `]`	Set the byte at r1-r3 from the current register.
-* `(`	reads word from coordinates in r1-r3 and sets r4 with it
+* `(`	Set the current register to the word beginning at r1-r3.
-* `)`	writes word from r4 to coordinates in r1-r3
+* `)`	Set the word beginning at r1-r3 from the current register.
-* `I`	Read in a byte from default stream into r0
+* `I`	Read a byte from the default stream and set the current register with it.
-* `O`	Write a byte to the default stream from r0
+* `O`	Write a byte to the stream from the current register.
-* `m`	Read byte from memory address r4 plus offset r5 to r0
+* `m`	Read byte from the memory address in r4 at the offset in r5 to the current register.
-* `M`	Write byte from r0 to memory address r4 plus offset r6
+* `M`	Write a byte from the current register to the memory address in r4 at the offset in r5.

 ---

 # System Interface

+**Low level stuff is not implemented right now.**
+As a side effect, the `m` and `M` instructions are useless as the runtime is contained inside the executable space.

-* `Y`	Calls Kernel using r4-r9 for parameters.
-Return value is placed in r4.
+* *`Y`	Calls Kernel using r4-r9 for parameters.
+Return value is placed in r4.*

 ---

 # Blancmange Source Format

-Blancmange executes instructions by moving the instruction pointer through a three dimensional tesseract.
-The tesseract allows the instruction pointer to freely iterate beyond the dimensions of the cube by entering at the opposite face of its exit point preventing bounds errors.
-The tesseract contains a three dimensional cube with 256^3 byte indexes.

 A Blancmange source file divides the three dimensions of instructions into individual planes along the Z-axis.
 Each two dimensional plane has an X and Y axis with 256x256x1 dimensions.